htw-imi-wtat2/IMICalendar/doc/devise.md

     rails generate devise:install

-This yields the following output:
+This yields the following output (see result in commit):
 <pre>
     Running via Spring preloader in process 38365 create  config/initializers/devise.rb